 1

 Public liability is your most important cover.
-Food poisoning claims, customer injuries, and allergic reactions can result in major claims.
-Most landlords require $2M minimum, but busy restaurants should consider $5M - $10M given the volume of daily customer interactions.
+Food poisoning outbreaks, customer injuries, and allergic reaction claims can all produce large claims.
+Most commercial landlords require at least $10M, and busy restaurants should consider $20M given the high daily customer throughput.

 2